Centering Indigenous Pedagogies in Mathematics Education: (UBC, 2023, Pro-D)

 NCCIE Teaching Resource Centre:

-• Create your own lesson plans using templates with an Indigenous-based, student-centred approach”
+- Create your own lesson plans using templates with an Indigenous-based, student-centered approach”

 Math Catcher: Mathematics through Aboriginal Storytelling